maxpert/LevelDBWinRT/README.md

+This is an unoffical port of LevelDB for Windows Runtime (forked and modified from windows port https://leveldb.angeloflogic.com/downloads/)

-**LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.**
+LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
 LevelDB Authors: Sanjay Ghemawat (sanjay@google.com) and Jeff Dean (jeff@google.com)

 # Features